sneha-gireesha/bi0s_task/Bandit.md

 ### Tools and techniques used:
 * Used command like ls -a
 ### Learning outcome:
-* ls -a is used to list out all hidden files in a network
+* ls -a is used to list out all hidden files

 Flag: